josieesh/brie/README.md

-# CLI Tool for easily creating, managing, and updating project repositories, both locally and on GitHub.
+# Brie 🧀
-## Created using Node, and tsc.
+## CLI Tool for easily creating, managing, and updating project repositories, both locally and on GitHub.
 ## To use
 ### Creating a new repo
 ```